brannerchinese/rc_study_plans/projects/b-trees.md

     1. "Multiway Tree" (Knuth, Wirth, Aho) is the general type of which a B-tree is a subvariety.
     1. B-tree.
 Comer (p.
 123):

        > The origin of "B-tree" has never been explained by the authors.
 As we shall see, "balanced," "broad," or "bushy" might apply.
 Others suggest that the "B" stands for Boeing [DPB: Bayer and McCreight were Boeing engineers at the time of their 1972 paper].
-Because of his contributions, how- ever, it seems appropriate to think of B-trees as "Bayer"-trees.
+Because of his contributions, however, it seems appropriate to think of B-trees as "Bayer"-trees.

        Gräfe: